-Jay (JungKyoon) Yoon is an assistant professor in the Department of Design + Environmental Analysis at Cornell University where he leads Meta Design & Technology Lab.
-Yoon investigates how products can be systematically designed to enrich users’ momentary as well as long-term experiences by means of emotions, building on knowledge and methods from user-centered design, positive psychology, and persuasive technology.
-His recent research focused on designing for affective experiences and subjective well-being with an emphasis on increasing designers’ emotional intelligence.
-The research findings have been applied to and iteratively improved through several industry projects that covered multiple design contexts and business domains, e.g., a smart home service, an airport crew-center, a museum tour and a brand loyalty program.
+Jay (JungKyoon) Yoon is an assistant professor in the Department of Design + Environmental Analysis at Cornell University where, he leads Meta Design & Technology Lab.
+Yoon investigates how products can be systematically designed to enrich users’ momentary as well as long-term experiences by means of emotions, building on knowledge and methods from human-centered design, positive psychology, and persuasive technology.
+His research findings and design supports (i.e., design methods and tools) have been applied to and iteratively improved through several industry projects that covered multiple design contexts and business domains, e.g., a smart home service, an airport crew-center, a museum tour and a brand loyalty program.

 His research interest lies in developing an understanding of how design and technology can contribute to facilitating positive experiences and how those effects could be prolonged.
 Yoon has developed design methods and tools, mainly concerning (1) how people involved in product development could enhance their understanding of nuanced user emotions, (2) how designers could explicitly communicate their design intentions in terms of emotional impact on users’ experiences, and (3) how a product could be designed to elicit intended distinct emotions.

 Research themes include, but are not limited to:

 Experience-driven design, design for emotion and subjective well-being, design for behavior change, empirical studies into the product development process, methods and tools for early design stages, product service systems, research methodology

 DEA 3510/6510 : Human factors and inclusive design

 Ph.D., Industrial Design, Delft University of Technology, the Netherlands

 M.Sc., Design for Interaction, Delft University of Technology, the Netherlands